Donate

 Kaitlyn graduated magna cum laude from Texas Tech University School of Law and holds an undergraduate degree, with honors, from The University of Texas at Austin.

-Kaitlyn is licensed to practice law in Tennessee.
-She is one of four young leaders that head the Nashville Federalist Society’s Young Lawyers Committee—helping plan local events where the brightest legal minds come speak.
-She is also a member of the Steamboat Institute’s Emerging Leaders Council.
-In her downtime, you can find her spending time in the great outdoors with her husband and two dogs, or immersed in Nashville’s music scene.
+Kaitlyn is licensed to practice law in Tennessee and resides outside of Nashville.
+She previously served on the Nashville Federalist Society’s Young Lawyers Committee, helping plan local events where the brightest legal minds come speak.
+In her downtime, you can find her spending time with her husband and infant daughter, searching for antique treasures, listening to live music, or pretending to be a coffee sommelier.

 Blogs